-The COVID-19 links below have been collected and organized into an index that directs you to the best information of interest to downtown residents.
+The COVID-19 links below have been collected and organized in an index that directs you to the best information of interest to downtown residents.
 This information is constantly changing, so check the supplied links.
+Items covered are:

 Please carefully validate all COVID-19 related social media before believing it and especially before sharing.
 See below for some reliable sources of information specifically directed to Long Beach.